 We are excited you’re considering sending your child to a JA teen retreat!
 We want to assist you in preparing your teen for a wonderful experience.
-Getting ready for camp is an important part of your teen’s overall camp experience.
-This preparation time is an opportunity to build excitement for camp and answer questions you may have.
+Getting ready for camp is an important part of your teen’s overall experience.
+This preparation time is an opportunity to build excitement and answer questions you may have.

 We hope teen retreat will open your child’s eyes to a whole new world.
 They will get to try new activities, learn transition tools and meet new friends.

 What to expect when you send your child to teen retreat:

 - Our juvenile arthritis teen retreats are medically supervised by pediatric rheumatologists, rheumatology nurses or other healthcare professionals who are available on-site, 24 hours a day.

 - Counselors, who often times live with juvenile arthritis and other childhood rheumatic diseases themselves, will look after your teen day and night.